 Treatment of a Partial Rotator Cuff Tear

 Many partial rotator cuff tears can now be healed with a biological patch which we place during a minimally invasive or arthroscopic procedure.
-Recent research shows that these partial tears are healing and regenerating.
+Recent research shows these partial tears are capable of healing and regenerating.

 Over time… that patch might begin to integrate into the rotator cuff possibly leading to healing of the tear.
 The patch could potentially reverse the degeneration or tendinosis of the rotator cuff which could prevent your pain from coming back again.